Kasun1Don/python_crm_terminal_app/README.md

 If the URL is found in the database, the assigned sales representative's name is displayed.
 If not, a message indicating the lead is available is displayed.

 ### Feature 2: Add New Lead

+This feature allows the user to add a new lead to the database by providing details for the database fields.

+The database is in a file named `leads_appdatabase.csv`.
+It contains the following fields:

+`company_url`: Must have valid URL format

+`company_name`: Must be non-empty

+`name` (optional): lead's name

+`email` (optional): lead's email in valid format

+`role` (optional): lead's role in company

+`assigned_to`: Must be assigned to a sales representative's name

+`status` (optional): either 'qualified' or 'unqualified' lead

+Variable Usage: Each piece of lead information (e.g., company_url, company_name, name, role, email, assigned_to, status) is stored in respective local variables.
+Validation: Each input is validated using respective validation functions to ensure data integrity.
+Loop and Conditional Control:
+Multiple while loops ensure that each input is valid before proceeding to the next. if conditions check for specific validation errors (e.g., existing URL, invalid email format).
+Error Handling: Appropriate error messages are displayed for each invalid input, and the user is prompted to re-enter the data until it is correct.
+Database Insertion: Upon successful validation, a new Lead object is created and added to the database.
+Output: Confirmation messages are displayed for successful addition or if the operation is canceled.

 ### Feature 3: Remove Lead